CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Special needs and disability

-Students with disabilities who need accommodations in this course are encouraged to contact Disability Services at `+1 814-334-2898`.
-Disability Services is part of the Learning Commons, located in Pelletier Library.
-Should you need accommodations, contact this office as soon as possible to ensure that approved accommodations are communicated and implemented as quickly as possible.
+Students with disabilities who believe they need accommodations in this course are encouraged to contact Disability Services at `+1 814-332-2898` or `disabilityservices@allegheny.edu`.
+Disability Services is located in Pelletier Library.
+Should you need accommodations, contact this office as soon as possible to ensure that approved accommodations are communicated and implemented in a timely fashion.